 What is Google-Agent?

-Google-Agent is a user-agent string for AI agents hosted on Google infrastructure.
-These agents browse websites, click buttons, fill forms, and complete tasks — all directed by a human user.
-The first product using this technology is Project Mariner, Google's AI research prototype that operates within Chrome.
+Google-Agent is the user-agent string for AI agents running on Google's infrastructure.
+These agents visit websites, click buttons, fill out forms, and complete tasks, all directed by a human user through Project Mariner, Google's AI research prototype built into Chrome.

 Key technical details